 Clustering with NxFilter

 NxFilter supports clustering for load balancing and fail-safe.
 Once you have a master node you can add up to 4 slave nodes to your cluster.
 All the slave nodes in your cluster share the settings from their master node.
-So, you can control everything from your master node.
+So, you can control everything on your master node.

 Creating a clusterTo create a cluster, the first thing you need to do is to set up a master node.
 On 'System > Clustering', you can make one of your NxFilter installations to be your master node.
 And then you can add the other NxFilter installations as the slave nodes to your mater node.
 You need to restart NxFilter after change the cluster setup.